 - Increase water intake: Drinking more water will help to eliminate the odor caused by a dry mouth and help to stave off the foul odor resulting from ketones.

 Keto breath is an unfortunate effect of properly maintaining a state of ketosis.
 This acetone scented breath is a result of the high amount of ketones in your system from the burning of fat reserves instead of processing glucose for energy.
 The foul smell isn't a sign of bad bacteria, but rather a sign of a system that has successfully achieved ketosis.

 Of course, you should always speak to a doctor before starting any diet, and if you suspect your bad breath is more than just keto breath, you can always consult your dentist.

 How long does keto breath last?

 Thankfully, it doesn't last forever.
 Keto breath is most prominent when you first start achieving ketosis, and usually only lasts a few weeks while your system is going through ketosis.

 Keto breath is the result of a high fat diet.
 Specifically, it is the smell of acetone resulting from the production of ketones as a by-product of the conversion of stored fat to energy.

 Is keto breath a good sign?

 Keto breath is the result of successful ketosis in the body.
-When fat reserves are used instead of carbohydrates for energy the by-product is ketones.
-Ketones are made up of chemicals like acetone and are eliminated from the system through breath and urine.
+When fat reserves are used for energy the by-product is ketones, which are eliminated from the system through breath and urine.